Working with our Union

 Vancouver Airport Authority provides employees with a competitive compensation and benefits package in relation to the Greater Vancouver regional job market.
 The Collective Agreement benefits package includes an RRSP contribution program where the employee contributes six per cent and Vancouver Airport Authority contributes an additional seven per cent.
 Vancouver Airport Authority pays 100 per cent of the premium cost of all benefits except long-term disability.
 Employees pay 15 per cent of the premium cost for long-term disability.

 In 2013, Vancouver Airport Authority negotiated a pilot for the Shared Performance Pay program for union employees, which was put in place for 2014 – 2016.
 In 2017, Vancouver Airport Authority and the PSAC agreed to maintain the Shared Performance Pay program for Union employees through the life of the current Collective Agreement.
 When the organization achieves specific financial targets, employees receive a shared incentive payment, between $500 and $1,250 per employee based on Net Operating Margin (revenues excluding the Airport Improvement Fee).
 In 2017, eligible employees received a Shared Performance incentive of $820 per person for exceeding the target in 2016.
 For Management and excluded employees, there is an incentive program based on corporate and personal performance.

 In 2017, Vancouver Airport Authority spent $55.36 million on salaries, wages and benefits.
 We added 15 new permanent roles across the organization to our existing base of employees, for a net job gain of 15 as there were no layoffs.

 Grievances and Arbitration

-In 2016, the Airport Authority heard four grievances.
-Only one grievance was forwarded to arbitration, which will be heard in 2017.
+In 2017, we heard five grievances.
+Two grievances were forwarded to arbitration, which will be heard in 2018.